ajamil1/BreakTheTargets/README.md

 # BreakTheTargets
 Unreal Engine Project, a mod for the VR title, "Pavlov"

-This was a project I udnerwent while being unemployed during the pandemic, as a recreational project to hone in on my conceptual knowledge of programming, and to be treated as my inrto into the world of Unreal Engine.
+This was a project I underwent while being unemployed during the pandemic, as a recreational project to hone in on my conceptual knowledge of programming, and to be treated as my inrto into the world of Unreal Engine.

 This mod features a net-synced leaderboard, target placement, and score system.
 I will be going over how each system works.